henri/spb/README.md

 Web servers can relax SOP using CORS (Cross-Origin Resource Sharing).
 This is controled by headers sent from the server.
 For example the Access-Control-Allow-Origin header allows a server to say ```I trust requests from this/these other domain(s)```.

+In a web browser there are cookies called session cookeis and these typically stick around until the browser closes.
+Some browsers restore previous sessions on startup, which can effectively persist session cookies even across browser restarts.
+This is where [isolated browsing sessions](https://github.com/henri/spb/blob/main/README.md#sailboat-what-are-isolated-web-sessions) are able to help.

 Learn more about [cookies at Wikiepedia](https://en.wikipedia.org/wiki/HTTP_cookie)